 Why did you decide to self-publish?
 After I started my blog, I discovered an entire community of amazing writers online.
 Many of those are self-published authors.
 So, when the time came for me to publish, it felt like the natural way to go.
 It never occurred to me not to self-publish.

 Where can people find your book?
 My book is available through Amazon and Goodreads.
-You can find the links to both on my book page, which you can find here on my blog or by clicking on the book cover.
+You can find the links to both on my book page.
+If you click on my book cover, it will direct you to my book at amazon.ca.

 Where can people find you?
 I can be found at either of my online hangouts, including my blog.
 My other hangouts are listed below.